 Living in a community away from home can give you a different view, and respect for people and their country.
 You’ll be immersed in a new culture, which means you’ll learn about life experiences different to your own while interacting with community members on a day-to-day basis.

 In many of our locations, including Chiang Mai, volunteers reside in a local homestay – meaning that they live with a local family.

-13) You’ll gain a whole new perspective
+13) You’ll gain perspective

 Volunteering abroad can change how you see the world.